Cracked Pot Meditations – Ruled to Boredom

 I asked the grumpy barista guy,

-But all he said was make it up as you go.
+But all he says is make it up as you go.

 I don’t feel that’s a good philosophy.